My Personal History Book

 I'm going to a Women's University to obtain a librarian's license

-a librarian in a quiet library.
+to become a librarian in a quiet library.
 I am studying French, too.
-I want to
+I

 Today, I am going to talk about my personal history book.

-"A child with Down syndrome weaves her dreams and goes to University" on 25th January 1998.
+subtitled“A child with Down syndrome weaves her dreams and goes to University”on

-My mother and father wrote the book about the period from my birth to my
+1998.
+My mother and father wrote the book about the period from my birth

-entering Kagoshima Women's University, and I wrote my impressions of the
+to my entering Kagoshima Women's University,and I wrote my impressions

 I have been sick since I was born, and my parents had a lot of trouble.